Myanmar protests: Two people shot dead by police | DW | 20.02.2021

 Some other protesters on Saturday held signs that read "CDM," in reference to the civil disobedience movement which workers in several industries have recently joined.

-Security forces around Myanmar have used tear gas, water canons and rubber bullets to disperse protesters since the anti-coup rallies began earlier this month.
+Security forces around Myanmar have used tear gas, water canon and rubber bullets to disperse protesters since the anti-coup rallies began earlier this month.

 According to The Assistance Association for Political Prisoners, an independent monitoring group, authorities have arrested at least 546 people since the coup.